plabayo/rama/docs/book/src/dial9.md

 Rama crates that emit events or expose runtime boundaries have an opt-in `dial9` cargo feature.
-Event-producing crates emit their predefined events at the matching lifecycle hooks; recording becomes a no-op when no [`dial9-tokio-telemetry`] `TracedRuntime` is wired into the application.
+Event-producing crates emit their predefined events at the matching lifecycle hooks; recording becomes a no-op when no [`dial9`] recorder is wirted into the application.
 The `rama` mono-crate has a bundled `dial9` feature that activates the same on every enabled sub-crate.

 Library code that wants its own events alongside rama's predefined sets can depend on `dial9-trace-format` directly and derive